plumj-am/asm/README.md

 ## Usage:

-There is a nix flake with all the necessary tooling in ./flake.nix.
+There is a nix flake with all the necessary tooling in [./flake.nix](./flake.nix).

 You can use it with `nix develop` or add a `.envrc` file with `use flake` inside.

+Otherwise you will need to install `just`, `fasm` and `nasm`.
+If you want to use "hot reloading" via the `watch` recipe, you will also need `inotify-tools`.

 Check the [./Justfile](./Justfile) for recipes you can use.
 You may have to adjust them depending on your OS and CPU architecture.
 I am on x64 Linux so it